wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 You can send data to Wavefront in several ways:
 *	**Direct**: Use the Wavefront Kubernetes collector to send data directly from your Kubernetes cluster to the Wavefront proxy or the Wavefront service (direct ingestion)
-*	**Prometheus**: If you are already using Prometheus to monitor your data and want to monitor data with Tanzu Observability, send data to the Wavefront Kubernetes collector.
+*	**Prometheus**: If you are already using Prometheus to view your data and want to monitor your Kubernetes data with Tanzu Observability, send data to the Wavefront Kubernetes collector.
-*	**Istio Mesh**: If you are already using Istio Service Mesh, you can push your data to Prometheus and send those data to the Wavefront Kubernetes collector from Prometheus.

 ![The diagram shows the different components and ways you can send data to Wavefront from your Kubernetes environment.
 The details are explained above.](images/kubernetes_overview_diagram.png)

-To use the Kubernetes collector, you need to install the Wavefront's Kubernetes integration.
+To use the Kubernetes collector, you need to install Wavefront's Kubernetes integration.
 Use of the following options:
 * [**Recommended**] Directly through Wavefront's user interface.
   1. Log in to your Wavefront instance and click **Integrations** from the taskbar.
   1. Search for the Kubernetes integration and click it.